craygenx/HIMS/README.md

 ## installation

-1.Clone the repository to your local machine using the following command: git clone [repository URL]
+1. Clone the repository to your local machine using the following command: git clone [repository URL]

-2.Navigate to the project directory: cd project-directory
+2. Navigate to the project directory: cd project-directory

 ## prequisites